Massive resistance: Court-ordered busing: Richmond and back to Norfolk

 The Richmond City Public Schools had attempted various schemes to avoid integration, including dual attendance zones and the "Freedom of Choice" Plan.
 After an unsuccessful annexation suit against Henrico County to the north, the city successfully annexed 23 sqmi of neighboring Chesterfield County to its south on January 1, 1970 in what the federal court later determined to be an attempt to stem white flight, as well as dilute black political strength.
 In 1970, District Court Judge Robert Merhige Jr., ordered a desegregation busing scheme established to integrate Richmond schools.
 However, beginning the following school year, thousands of white students did not go to the city's schools, but instead began attending existing and newly formed private schools and/or moving outside the city limits.

 A forced consolidation of the Richmond City, Chesterfield County and Henrico County public school districts was proposed and approved by Judge Merhige in 1971, but the Fourth Circuit Court of Appeals overturned this decision, barring most busing schemes that made students cross county/city boundaries.
-(Note: Since 1871, Virginia has had independent cities which are not politically located within counties, although some are completely surrounded geographically by a single county.
-This distinctive and unusual arrangement was pivotal in the Court of Appeals decision).
 Richmond City Schools then went through a series of attendance plans and magnet school programs.
 By 1986, Judge Merhige approved a system of essentially neighborhood schools, ending Virginia's legal struggles with segregation.

 In 1970, the Norfolk City Public Schools and several other Virginia communities were also subjected to busing schemes, also returning to more or less neighborhood school plans some years later.

-Bussing plans were implemented in school districts across the north and south as well.
-White women, specifically mothers, who were pro-integration staunchly opposed bussing.
-Evidently, the racist beliefs that upheld massive resistance were not isolated in the south.
-Massive resistance was formed in response to legislation yet the racist motive behind the movement persisted across the country as displayed by protests against bussing plans.
+Busing plans were implemented in school districts across the North and South as well.
+White women, specifically mothers, who were pro-integration staunchly opposed busing.
+Evidently, the racist beliefs that upheld massive resistance were not isolated in the South.
+Massive resistance was formed in response to legislation yet the racist motive behind the movement persisted across the country as displayed by protests against busing plans.